Why Sysorex Stock Is Up 97% Over The Last 24 Hours | Benzinga

 According to a press release published earlier today, the firm just announced potential strategies pertaining to the Ethereum blockchain and distributed ledger technology in connection with the Company’s wholly-owned subsidiary, Sysorex Government Services (SGS).

-This follows Sysorex’s reverse triangular merger with data center owner and operator as well as publicly traded Ethereum mining firm TTM Digital Assets & Technologies.
+This follows Sysorex’s reverse triangular merger with data center owner and operator as well as Ethereum mining firm TTM Digital Assets & Technologies.

-The acquisition resulted in the acquisition of over 80% of the firm’s issued and outstanding Sysorex stock.
+The merger resulted in the acquisition of over 80% of the firm’s issued and outstanding Sysorex stock.

 Why It Matters: SGS plans to leverage TTM’s help to pursue government contracts implementing blockchain technology and blockchain opportunities within the state, local, and education segments.